ProcessInjectionTechniques

 In this lab, we cover PEB Walk and Injection, By using the PEB, the code directly traverses the list of loaded modules to find kernel32.dll, bypassing static analysis methods that rely on import table inspection.
 Once kernel32.dll is identified, the technique resolves necessary API functions such as VirtualAllocEx, WriteProcessMemory, and CreateRemoteThread dynamically at runtime.

-PE 18 - PEB Walk and Obfuscation Technique
+PE 18 - PEB Walk and APIs Obfuscation Technique

 Technique Image Windows Icon